 While there is still a lot of research to be done on the medical benefits of terpenes like delta 3-carene, what we know so far looks promising.

 Research and Benefits of Delta 3-Carene

-Like many of the terpenes, delta 3-carene has suggested that it may be an effective treatment for a large variety of medical conditions.
-Why?
-Researchers think that it’s due to its powerful anti-inflammatory properties.
+Like many terpenes, some research into delta 3-carene has suggested that it may have powerful anti-inflammatory properties.

-Here’s another interesting piece of data.
-Researchers have demonstrated that delta 3-carene plays a role in calcium metabolization.
+Here’s another interesting piece of data: Researchers have demonstrated that delta 3-carene appears to play a role in calcium metabolization.
 In other words, the terpene may play a role in bone growth.
-Researchers noted that after 15 days of carene administration, patients showed increased induction of calcium.
+Researchers noted that after 15 days of 3-carene administration, patients showed increased induction of calcium.

 While delta 3-carene has the potential to offer a variety of benefits, it can come with minor side effects.
-This terpene is known to remove fluid from the body, including sweat, mucus, tears, blood, and more.
+One study showed that delta 3-carene can remove fluid from the body, including sweat, mucus, tears, blood, and more.
 In fact, the cosmetic industry uses it in many topical products because of its ability to draw liquid out in a way that can treat and improve the skin.
 Strains with higher concentrations of delta 3-carene can sometimes cause dry eyes, dry throat, and the coughing that some people get when they smoke cannabis.